 I see them as an investment rather than a cost and if done well can drive companies to the top of the “Best company to work for” chart.

-Call to arrange a meeting to discuss how you can cut the cost of losing diverse talent.
+Book a call to arrange a meeting to discuss how you can cut the cost of losing diverse talent.